stefanberea/SiteCrawler/README.md

 This application takes a URL as a command line argument and calls the Crawl function from the class library.
 The actions a user might want to take have to be passes as parameter to the Crawl function.

+In this case: the action is saving each traversed web page to a file on disk.
+Since Windows has a lot of reserved characters, the program generates a GUID and uses that as a filename.
+The relation between GUIDs and the URL they contain, can be found in FileIndex.csv (generated at runtime).

 ## Test library - minimal due to lack of time

 #